pSub/seminar-formspez/slides.md

 ### Comparison with Zdancewi and Myres\cite{Zdancewic}
   - Introduces a relative complex language $\lambda^{PAR}_{SEC}$
   - Also uses a type system to enforce security
-  - Uses the same notion of noninterference.
+  - Uses the same notion of noninterference
   - Observational determinism is defined as the indistinguishability of memory access traces
     \begin{align*}(m \approx_\zeta m' \land m  \Downarrow T \land m \Downarrow T') \Rightarrow T \approx_\zeta T'\end{align*}
     Thus it rejects Programs like `lo := 1 || lo := 0`